MattDGTL/sonarr-radarr-queue-cleaner/README.md

 Details:

-This script checks every 10 minutes Sonarr's and Radarr's queue json information for downloads that has a `status` of `Warning` and or `errorMessage` that states `The download is stalled with no connections` for each item in the queue and removes it, informs download client to delete files and sends the release to blocklist to prevent it from redownloading.
+This script checks every 10 minutes Sonarr's and Radarr's queue json information for downloads that has a `status` of `Warning` and or `errorMessage` that states `The download is stalled with no connections` for each item in the queue and removes it, informs download client to delete files and sends the release to blocklist to prevent it from re-downloading.

 You can how often it checks via `API_TIMEOUT=`.
 It's currently set to 600 seconds (10 minutes).
 You probably should change this to check every hour or more.